carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 questions:
 - ""
 objectives:
-- "Discuss applying, updating, and evaluating a trained model on new data."
+- Develop knowledge on how a classifier makes the prediction.
-- "Select and evaluate a model on a sample dataset.
-Understand the models' complexity and limitations."
+- Come up with the decision rule.
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---